swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 ### Task Cancellation

 Swift concurrency uses a cooperative cancellation model.
-Each task checks whether it has been canceled at the appropriate points in its execution, and responds to cancellation appropriately.
+Each task checks whether it has been cancelled at the appropriate points in its execution, and responds to cancellation appropriately.
 Depending on what work the task is doing,